(This post contains affiliate links – please see my disclosure policy in the footer).

 - Making courses or ebooks.
 You will often see that people who make courses/ebooks often display affiliate links within the body of the course/ebook.

 Affiliate marketing isn’t easy but it’s not that hard either.
 It’s just getting those eyes on your link that’s the tricky party.

 Saying that, I made $3500.00 by posting an affiliate link to a service I was using on Facebook.
 I made that by putting about 20 posts on my wall after adding around 4000 friends who shared similar interests to me.
 You can read how I did that here.

 If you want to know a few affiliate programs then check out my list here.

 But the Qmee browser extension lets you do just that.

-Qmee have a relationship with a number of web based retailers.
-When you search for something on Google, say, “electric toothbrushes”, Google brings back your results but will also display a number of Qmee related search results in a column to the side of your screen.
+Qmee has a relationship with a number of web-based retailers.
+When you search for something on Google, say, “electric toothbrushes”, Google brings back your results but will also display a number of Qmee-related search results in a column to the side of your screen.